Volunteering at BYRA

 Club Captain

 The Club Captain is responsible for all of BYRA's assets - the clubhouse, the safety boats, and the BYRA-owned dinghies.
-This involves ensuring that the clubhouse and all boats are sufficiently maintained, plus identifying and organising required maintenance and repairs.
+This involves ensuring that the clubhouse and all boats are properly maintained, and identifying and organising any required maintenance and repairs.

 This role requires a dedicated and vigilant approach.
 Maintaining the building is a requirement under our Northern Beaches Council lease, and unless it is continually monitored and any issues addressed, the to-do list can quickly get out of control.
 Meanwhile, safety boats and dinghies are regularly used - breakages are inevitable and ongoing.

 This role suits a practically minded person who likes spending time at the club.
-They do not need to do all repairs themselves but can draw on suitably qualified and experienced members to assist and advise.
+They do not need to do all repairs themselves, but can draw on suitably qualified and experienced members to assist and advise.
 This is a vital role within the club, with a regular time commitment of 2 - 3 hours a week plus whatever is dedicated to DIY.
-The workload is much reduced when members respect BYRA assets, wash and put equipment away properly, and report any breakages or issues.
+The workload is significantly reduced when members respect BYRA assets, wash and properly put equipment away, and report any breakages or issues.

 The current Club Captain is Henry Zylmans.